Engagements on Lake Ontario: August to October

-Commodore Chauncey primarily concentrated on "bloackading" Kingston from August to Septepber 1814.
+Commodore Chauncey primarily concentrated on "blockading" Kingston from August to September 1814.
 This decision was criticized by several U.S. Army commanders, including Major General Jacob Brown.

 While the Americans controlled the lake, they destroyed a 10-gun brig under construction at Presque Isle on the Saint Lawrence before it could be launched.

 On 5 August, three British vessels (Netley, Charwell, and Magnet) sailed from York to the Niagara River with supplies.
 Magnet had sailed later than the other two, and when Chauncey's squadron appeared suddenly, Magnet was unable to escape.
 It was run ashore about 6 mi west of Fort George.
 After some stores were removed, Magnet was set on fire and blew up before American landing parties could take possession of it.
 Magnets commander, Lieutenant George Hawkesworth, was court-martialled in November, and found guilty of causing the loss of his vessel.
 He was dismissed from the Royal Navy, and later defected to the Americans.

 However, Chauncey concentrated on "blockading" Kingston, which Yeo had no intention of leaving while he was inferior in strength, and was criticised by Major General Jacob Brown and other army commanders for his failure to assist the American army on the Niagara peninsula any further, which contributed to the indecisive result of the campaign there.
 Only three of the smaller American vessels maintained a loose blockade of the Niagara River.
 The crews of the three small British vessels (Star, Netley and Charwell) blockaded in the river under Commander Alexander Dobbs carried a gig and six batteaux overland, and boarded and captured two American schooners, belonging to the squadron on Lake Erie, in the upper reaches of the river.
 They subsequently took part in a storming attempt during the Siege of Fort Erie, which failed with heavy casualties.

 Eventually, on 21 September, Chauncey's ships transported Major General George Izard's division from Sacket's Harbor to the Genesee River to reinforce the American army on the Niagara.
 Izard, who was senior to Jacob Brown, refused to make an all-out attack on the outnumbered British army, and eventually retired to the American side of the Niagara.